juju/docs/src/en/clouds-aws.md

 juju add-credential aws -f mycreds.yaml
 ```

-See section [Adding credentials from a file][credentials-adding-from-file] on
+See section [Adding credentials from a file][credentials-adding-from-file] for
-the Credentials page for guidance on what such a file looks like.
+guidance on what such a file looks like.

 ### Using environment variables